skypjack/entt/docs/entity.md

 registry.destroy(entity);
 ```

+There exists another overload of the `create` member function that accepts two
+iterators, that is a range to assign.
+It can be used to create multiple entities
+at once.<br/>
 Entities can also be destroyed _by type_, that is by specifying the types of the
 components that identify them: